stheofanis/egkelados/README.md

 Egkelados is a chatterbot which attempts to imitate a human-based conversation by using AI technology.
 You can type any kind of message and Egkelados will reply to your thoughts.

-The current application is using by default Gemini API Additional implementations are also included by using BotLibre API and a local/offline chatbot that does not use any AI neural model
+The current application is using by default Gemini API<br>
+Additional implementations are also included by using BotLibre API and a local/offline chatbot that does not use any AI neural model